lunz-s/DeepAdverserialRegulariser/README.md

 We propose a new framework for applying data-driven approaches to inverse problems, using a neural network as regularization functional.

+# Method

 The network is trained as a critic as in [WGANs](https://arxiv.org/abs/1701.07875), learning to discriminate between the distribution of ground truth images and the distribution of unregularized reconstruction.

-Once trained, the network is applied by solving the corresponding variational problem.
+Once trained, we use the learned regularization functional to solve inverse problems by minizing the associated variational functional.
+In the context of computed tomography we employ early stopping to obtain the best results.

 # Results
 Reconstructions obtained on the LIDC/IDRI dataset